 - technical and organizational security measures of personal data;

-- staff privacy awareness level and training.
+- staff’s level of privacy awareness and training.

-GDPR audit is carried out using structured questionnaires, conducting on-site visits and interviews, etc.
+The GDPR audit is carried out using structured questionnaires, conducting on-site visits and interviews, etc.

 ECOVIS ProventusLaw can:

-- Consult how to conduct GDPR audit.
+- conduct GDPR audit;

-- Prepare and/or revise procedures related to GDPR audit.
+- prepare and/or revise procedures related to GDPR audit.